History of Dedham, Massachusetts, 1900–1999: Sacco and Vanzetti

-The trial opened on May 31, 1921 with heavy security.
+The trial opened on May 31, 1921, with heavy security.
 Police were stationed at every entrance of the courthouse and all those entering were searched for weapons.
 The State Constabulary patrolled outside on horseback and motorcycles and the courtroom was retrofitted with bomb shutters and sliding steel doors that could seal off that wing of the courthouse in case of an attack.
 The cast iron shutters on the windows were designed and painted to match the wooden ones on the rest of the building.
 The courtroom was so protected that "the trial would be conducted in a far more formidable cage than the simple prisoner's cage that surrounded Sacco and Vanzetti during their trial."
+The "cage" in which the defendants sat was "more like a fancy Ferris wheel car" than a cage designed to hold prisoners.
+It has a tall back, an open front, and no top.

-During the trial, Supreme Court Justice Brandeis, who was then in Washington, invited Sacco's wife to stay at his home near the courthouse.
-He was not the only member of the nation's highest court to be involved with the case.
+During the trial, Supreme Court Justice Louis Brandeis, who was then in Washington, invited Sacco's wife to stay at his home near the courthouse.
+Sacco's seven-year-old son, Dante, would sometimes stand on the sidewalk outside the jail and play catch with his father by throwing a ball over the wall.

+Brandeis was not the only member of the nation's highest court to be involved with the case.
 Felix Frankfurter, then a law professor at Harvard, "did more than any individual to rally "respectable" opinion behind the two men, saw the case as a test of the rule of law itself."

-Several years later, in May 1926, Frankfurter would travel to the Dedham courthouse to make a motion for a new trial after another man, also in the Dedham Jail, confessed to the crime.
+At one point, the trial moved outdoors, to Norfolk Street behind the courthouse, so the getaway car could be viewed.
+Testimony was also offered outdoors.

+The 12 jurors were sequestered at the courthouse for the entirety of the six-week trial.
+They slept on cots in the courthouse's gran jury room and bathed in the basement of the jail.
+To celebrate the 4th of July, they were brought to Scituate, Massachusetts and given a lobster dinner.